 This section can be modeled with participants.
-Please reference "Conversation Starters" for options.
+Please reference the "Conversation Starters" for options.

-We happen to live in a time in which there are many ways to reduce the chance of contracting and transmitting HIV.
+We happen to live in a time when there are many ways and options to reduce the chance of contracting and transmitting HIV.
 Risk reduction is the selective application of appropriate techniques and management principles to reduce the likelihood of a risky event and/or the negative consequences of such an event.
 The goal of risk reduction is to help decrease vulnerabilities to HIV, thereby decreasing the number of new HIV Infections.
-We have to consider that there are complex social and cultural factors, such as people who engage in survival sex (exchanging sex for basic needs like food and shelter) and members of the LGBTQ community who are often discriminated against and who face barriers to health care.
+We have to consider that there are complex social and cultural factors, such as people engaging in survival sex (exchanging sex for basic needs like food and shelter), and members of the LGBTQ community often being discriminated against and facing barriers to healthcare.
 All options/suggestions may not be feasible for everyone.
 Some options are:

-- · Discussing PrEP and PEP - Recommending regular testing for STIs - Assessing whether condoms are used correctly and regularly - · Discussing practicing less risky behavior and reducing number of partners
+- · Discussing PrEP and PEP - Recommending regular testing for STIs - · Assessing whether condoms are used correctly and regularly - · Discussing practicing less risky behavior and reducing number of partners